 "MacGyver-ising" Application Management

 Imagine the beginning of a semester at an university with 20,000 students.
-A time when couple of areas are under huge stress – Registrar’s office and the IT department.
-This is the time when students are adding and dropping courses (thousands of transactions in a second), paying their bills, meeting with their advisors to either validate the course they are taking will help them graduate in four years, updating or checking on their financial aid status and many more activities.
+A time when couple of areas are under huge stress—Registrar’s office and the IT department.
+This is the time when students are adding and dropping courses (thousands of transactions in a second), paying their bills, meeting with their advisors to either validate the course they are taking that will help them graduate in four years, updating or checking on their financial aid status and many more activities.
 All these happen on one of the mission critical systems in a university IT ecosystem.
-During this time, we spend a lot of time making sure the Student and Finance system of our ERP is capable of handling the volume of transactions that is hitting it.
-We add more servers to the pool or add more memory on systems that needs it and a number of these types of changes/additions based on the health of the system at that point in time.
+During this time, we spend a lot of time making sure the Student and Finance system of our ERP is capable of handling the dynamic volume of transactions.
+We add more servers to the pool, more memory on systems, and a number of these types of changes/ additions based on the health of the system at that point in time.
 Virtualizing these systems had helped us be on top of this reactive part, when something happens or tends towards the negative; we jump in and quickly make adjustments to make the app perform better.

-My vision for an AM solution is one where the entirely proactive.
+My vision for an AM solution is one that is entirely proactive.
 The first part of an AM falls under governance along with business stakeholders (updating and versioning).
 The second part, tactical operation (performance and maintenance) of the application should be proactive.
-Having the ability to know that something is going to go wrong before it happens and to identify the root cause of what it might be due to.
-The root cause finding should be holisticrather than just capturing the application failure.
+Having the ability to know that something is going to go wrong before it happens and to identify the root cause.
+The root cause finding should be holistic rather than just capturing the application failure.
 So, this system would look at information across the application and the hardware and find what could be causing the issue when it happens.
 The second part of the vision is the ability to send easy to understand information to multiple dashboard, one to the helpdesk and the other to the level 3 group (developers/engineers) who manages and develops the application.

-There are a few good solutions in the market but none of them come close to the vision I have.
-They are good at certain pieces, however when it comes to alerts and information it is a bunch of cryptic dials and sentences after something breaks.
-This informationis also discrete, each part of the application represented by its own dial.
+There are some good solutions which can cater to certain requirements, however when it comes to alerts and information it is a bunch of cryptic dials and sentences after something breaks.
+This information is also discrete, each part of the application represented by its own dial.
 Our need and goal to be proactive led me to start building an application management system the way we wanted based on the sets of tools we had.
 We did not want to build something from scratch but look at what we already have and use them to build a system that would proactively inform the necessary teams in a user-friendly way.

 The other detailed dashboard provides the health of the application from all aspects.
 It shows time-based information for usage, growth and other vectors.
 When there is an issue, that particular application information moves to the top and highlights in red with all pertinent details that would enable a developer to get it fixed.
 In addition, we have built some predictive models (figure 2) based on the data, which in many cases are non-linear, to estimate when an issue might happen which could degrade performance or cause failure.
 This helps us to take proactive measures to fix the issue before it becomes one.
 Going back to the scenario given above, when we have these dashboards available, we are now able to proactively fix issues and the users have a pleasant experience.